tock/book/src/course/setup/kv.md

 # Using Key-Value Storage in Userspace

-When we use the HOTP application to store new keys, we want those keys to be persistent across reboots.
-That is, if we unplug the USB key, we would like our saved keys to still be accessible when we plug the key back in.

-To enable this, we are using Tock's Key-Value (KV) interface.
+To enable persistent storage across reboots, we can use Tock's Key-Value (KV) interface.
 This allows userspace applications to store data in the form of key-value pairs.
 Applications can retrieve data by querying for the given key.

 ## Checking if Key-Value Support Already Exists

-Having key-value support is useful for more cases than just implementing an HOTP key, and so it is possible that your board already has key-value support enabled.
+Having key-value support is useful for many cases, and so it is possible that your board already has key-value support enabled.

 To check this, load the `kv_check` test app onto your board: